MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-manage-presence-status.md

 ## View your presence status

-As an agent, you can view your presence status on the navigation bar.
+You can view your presence status on the navigation bar.
 You can select the presence icon to launch the presence dialog and update your presence.

   - ![Offline presence status.](media/oceh-offline-icon.png "Offline presence status")  Offline